 Authorisation may be given to members of the Garda Síochána or persons who meet established criteria and who are retained under a contract with the Garda Commissioner.
 Third persons must meet the established criteria and be authorised.
 Different criteria may be established for different applicants for authorisation.
 The authorisation is to be on such terms as the Garda Commissioner considers necessary.

-Where a third party is authorised to maintain CCTV the Garda Síochána must have access at all times for the purpose of supervising and controlling its operation and retrieving information.
+Where a third party is authorised to maintain CCTV, the Garda Síochána must have access at all times for the purpose of supervising and controlling its operation and retrieving information.
 The Ministers is to issue guidelines to the Garda Commissioner regarding supervision and control by the Commissioner of the monitoring of CCTVs by authorised persons.

 The provisions for authorisation do not apply to persons who install CCTV on premises by their own authority for the purposes of safeguarding persons or property on the premises or in its environs.

 The Garda Commissioner may assign members of the Gardai in such numbers and of such rank to carry out duties of a police character in an international organisation or to advise on or monitor the performance of such duties.
-This may include assignment of the persons to carry out the assigned duties with Interpol or the law enforcement agencies of other states or in secondment to an international organisation.
+This may include the assignment of the persons to carry out the assigned duties with Interpol or the law enforcement agencies of other states or in secondment to an international organisation.
 The Garda Síochána legislation will continue to apply to such persons while seconded or assigned.

 The government may appoint members of the PSNI to such ranks of the Garda Síochána not below Superintendent as may be prescribed.
 The number or proportion of vacancies in each rank to which such members may be appointed may also be prescribed.
-Appropriate recognition and rank is to be given for corresponding service in the PSNI.
+Appropriate recognition and rank are to be given for the corresponding service in the PSNI.

-The Garda Commissioner may at the request of the Chief Constable of the PSNI appoint a member of the PSNI to a rank in the Garda Síochána not above that of Inspector for a period not exceeding three years or request the government to appoint such a member to a rank in the Garda Síochána not below that of Superintendent for such period.
+The Garda Commissioner may, at the request of the Chief Constable of the PSNI, appoint a member of the PSNI to a rank in the Garda Síochána not above that of Inspector for a period not exceeding three years or request the government to appoint such a member to a rank in the Garda Síochána not below that of Superintendent for such period.

 The Garda Síochána may on application by a member of the Garda Síochána arrange with the Chief Constable PSNI for the secondment of members to the PSNI for a period not exceeding three years.
 The member shall continue to be paid as a member of Garda Síochána but shall not be subject to the direction or control of the Garda Commissioner and will not be entitled to exercise in the State any powers of the Garda Síochána.
-The disciplinary regulation continue to apply to the Garda on secondment.
+The disciplinary regulation continues to apply to the Garda on secondment.